 We plan to speak with a minimum of 10 urban, 10 peri-urban, and 10 rural farmers in each of the five regions of the United States, defined by the United States Department of Agriculture, Agricultural Research Service’s service Regions (listed below).
 We seek a minimum of 12 farm supporters that cover the range of categories (listed below).

 Who is eligible to participate?

-Eligibility for participation in this study for each group is determined by the following inclusion criteria:
+FARM SUPPORTER interviews are underway and FARMER interviews will start in Winter 2020/2021.
+Eligibility for participation in this study for each group is determined by the following inclusion criteria.

 The FARMER is the primary decision maker at a farm where the following are true:

 - The farm produces the following kinds of food for human consumption.

 - The farm is either online, going to go online, or have enough product and interest in going online.